Life lessons come from all places – even unexpected places, like the pickleball court.

-As I turned to face the court with my feet behind the baseline, my opponents then asked me directly, “Stacie, did it touch your paddle.”
+As I turned to face the court with my feet behind the baseline, my opponents then asked me directly (which was the first time I was given an opportunity to weigh in), “Stacie, did it touch your paddle.”
 Despite what the referee and every line judge determined as I walked back to the baseline, I could not look my opponents in the eye and tell a lie, especially standing next to my then 12-year-old friend, Anna Leigh.
 I had to be honest (ever since I was a little girl I could never lie anyway—my freckled face would turn beat red!).
 The pickleball did glance ever so slightly off of my pickleball paddle, such that I did not even feel it, but I heard a faint “chh” as the pickleball passed by.
 I came clean and spoke up that the pickleball did in fact touch my pickleball paddle, which resulted in a point for my opponents.

 *Fast forward the video below to minute 11:30 to see the key pickleball point play out!